Ai-Layer-Labs/lightforge/QUICK_START.md

 That's it!
 The script will:
 - ✅ Check all prerequisites
+- ✅ Build the browser extension
 - ✅ Generate missing files (Cargo.lock)
 - ✅ Start all Docker services
 - ✅ Validate everything is working
+- ✅ Guide you to install the browser extension

 ## Manual Setup (if needed)